Gnurro/ArgStrucProject/README.md

 This project requires the [Potsdam Argumentative Microtext Corpus](https://angcl.ling.uni-potsdam.de/resources/argmicro.html).
 The required corpus files are available at https://github.com/peldszus/arg-microtexts.
 Download the `corpus` directory found in the linked repository and place it in the root directory of this project.
-This project's code is written with the assumption that the corpus data accessible under the path `corpus/`.
+This project's code is written with the assumption that the corpus data is accessible at the path `corpus/`.
 ### Requirements
 Python library requirements are listed in `requirements.txt`.
 ## Scripts